 “You should put these somewhere safe,” he told her.

 “Or you could do that.”
 Dyan laughed again.
 Ania rocked forward at the sound, letting it ground her.
 She crossed her arms behind the coins and leaned against the bar.

 “And with that you could buy…” Dyan pulled back, examining the rows of bottles under the bar. “… everything I’ve got.
 What d’you want?”

 “You know what I meant,” she said.

 “This is enough,” she whispered.
-“To get us out of town and a hundred miles down the road.
+She huddled deeper into her shoulders in glee, learned farther over the bar.
+“Enough to get us out of town and a hundred miles down the road.
 This is a thousand steps away from here and full stomachs the whole way and–”

 “And not much farther,” he told her.
 Ducking his head to catch her gaze, he leaned in closer.
 “A hundred miles up the road and you’ll be in a stretch of nowhere.
 You’ll be walking hungry real soon.”
 He tapped a knuckle against one of the coins.
 “Put them somewhere safe.
 Sit on them for a while, see what they turn into.”
 He turned away, back to the barrel he’d been setting a tap into when she walked in.

 Ania stilled.
 She watched the light gleam off the edges of the coins for a moment.
 Picking one up, she slid it between her fingers to catch the weight of it again.

 “Do you know what happens when you sit on money?” she asked.